vfarcic/cncf-demo/manuscript/policies/kustomize.md

 # If Gatekeeper
 export POLICY_KIND=deploymentreplicas

-# TODO: Figure out why Gatekeeper does not show but does enforce
-#   violations.
 kubectl describe $POLICY_KIND deploymentproduction

+# Gatekeeper does not show violations, but it does enforce them.

 cat kustomize/overlays/prod/deployment-scaled.yaml